Exceptional Elementary Art Projects Blogs

 Elementary art blogs can be a great resource for busy teachers, trying to accomplish all the tasks set before them.
-These teachers appreciate the help.
 Finding great elementary art blogs, that assist them with their art classes, makes life for the teacher a little less stressful.

 I will be sharing with you ideas for elementary art classes via elementary art blogs that I have found to be very helpful and inspiring.

 Each of these blogs have many art projects that are perfect for use in the classroom.
 Be sure to bookmark the blogs for quick reference.

 You'll find the instructions for the art shown above, and many other art projects, at Mrs. Knight's Smartest Artists.

 Freedom of Expression

 Rules and correct answers are important when teaching math, science and English, but with art sometimes the rules need to be broken as a way to convey the art’s message.

 Teachers, who love children and art, even if they are not artists themselves, give their students the tools and confidence to try different art venues.
 A child, given permission to freely express themselves through art, is a contented child who gains confidence in all that he undertakes.